-Filter

-Allows you to filter the queries for the criteria you enter.
+Filter Allows you to filter the queries for the criteria you enter.
 When the Filter is applied the action button displays Filter Set.
-This icon indicates that the published queries displayed are filtered.
+The solid icon indicates that the published queries displayed are filtered.
+When you set a filter, a link to that filter is added to Recent Filters.
+The Open in New Page button then displays next to the Recent Filters which will open a new page with that set of filter criteria.